steveokard/barkpack/README.md

 ![](assets/logo-vert.png)

-Bark Pack focuses on Zack and Tomas misadventures in Zoo Heights.
+Bark Pack is a episodic slice-of-life visual novel that focuses on Zack, Tomas and his freind's misadventures in Zoo Heights.
+Certain decisions made throughout the course of each episode create entirely new scenes or different reactions from characters in subsequent episodes as a consequence.

-## Synopsis

-Bark Pack follows Zack Casey and Tomas CaseyWilcox.
-They're two cousins who spent their childhood growing up together.